x-lin/data-vis/README.md

 - Adjust the properties in the `config.properties` file inside the `data-web` module.
 - Run `mvn spring-boot:run` in the `data-web` directory.
 - In order to fetch and save the data, run `http://TODO` and `http://TODO`.
 This will start the extraction processes, assembling data from the REST endpoints and storing them into an embedded Neo4j database.
 The database folder `app.db` will be created in the main directory of the `data-web` module.
-- Updates to the data will occur automatically with a scheduler (not implemented yet).
+- Updates to the data will occur automatically with a scheduler (TODO not implemented yet).

 ### Starting the client application
 - Run `mvn spring-boot:run` in the `data-web` directory, if not done already.